WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

-#### **Criteria / Definition of Done:**
+### **Criteria / Definition of Done:**

--   All data elements in the DAK shall be in one logical model
+* All data elements in the DAK shall be in one logical model
+* All data elements defined in DAK as calculated elements shall be present in a logical model
--   All elements in the DAK have one and only one WHO Code.
+* All elements in the DAK have one and only one WHO SMART Code.
-  -  The WHO code for all elements should be approved; exceptions should be resolved before final publication
+  *  The WHO code for all elements should be approved; exceptions should be resolved before final publication

-### **Known issues and dependencies:**
+* Each data element in the logical model is mapped to the existing semantic references - see [semantic references](semanticreferences.html).

-  * Each L3 author is responsible for the documentation and approval of the mapping of each data element in the DAK to other terminologies.
+  * The L3 author is responsible for the documentation and approval of the models, its bindings, invariants and mappings

+### Change tracking